Aditya-11/BrewV-Videoplayer/README.md

 # Installation process
 * Make sure Opencv 4.0 is installed
-* The software uses libvlc python bindings so vlc player should be installed in your system
+* The software uses libvlc python bindings of libvlc so vlc player should be installed in your system
 * cmake should be installed
 * go to the directory where you downloaded the player (you can edit the CMakeLists file by putting haar1 or haar2 based )
-* step 1 """cmake .."""
+* step 1 '''cmake ..'''
-* step 2 """make"""  (the executables would be created)
+* step 2 '''make'''  (the executables would be created)
 * step 3 install libraries platform and PyQt5 by using pip3 etc
-* step 4 """python player1.py"""
+* step 4 '''python player1.py'''

 # Usage